It looks like you are visiting this site

 More Research…

 Dr Haviland-Jones’ study with Rutgers University also found that 88% of people reported that the act of giving the flowers themselves also made them feel happier.
 This means that flowers have positive effects for all those involved.
 By this notion, flowers make the perfect gift solutions with benefits for the giver and the receiver, what’s more you can’t get the wrong size, or offend anyone by getting an inappropriate gift (wine for someone you did not know was tee-total for example).
 We supply gift bouquets , to make it simple and straightforward to say thank you, happy birthday, seasons greetings or for any other occasion you can think of.
 In the Rutgers University study, it was found that participants who received flowers were more likely to answer positively to social support questions (contacting people, talking intimately).
-Flowers blog 4
+Planteria group

 Flowers and Human Evolution